slatedocs/slate/source/index.md

 - Must be using Xcode 6.3+.
 (We do not support Xcode 7.0-beta yet)
 - Deployment target must be iOS 8.0+
-- Currently can only run on iPhone, not iPhone simulator.

 # Template Project